-The term 'Return on Assets (ROA)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Return on Assets (ROA)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Return on Assets is also known by its acronym ROA.
 It is also sometimes called return on investment.
 This proves to be an indicator of a company’s profitability compared to its aggregate asset base.
 With ROA, investors and analysts can learn about the big picture of the efficiency of an organization’s management compared to the deployment of their company assets which produces earnings.